St. James United Methodist Church - WESTOVER

-...GALE WARNING IN EFFECT FROM 7 AM SUNDAY TO 7 AM EST MONDAY...
+...GALE WARNING REMAINS IN EFFECT FROM 7 AM THIS MORNING TO 7 AM

 * WHAT...Northwest winds 20 to 30 kt with gusts up to 40 kt and